 , also known as "crapware" or "trashware", is essentially lowest-common-denominator

 software.
 Perhaps the software was created to take advantage of a fad.
 Perhaps it was made to cash in on a bit of marketing share of something eminently useful.
 Or perhaps it was an actually good or clever idea that either suffered severe budget cuts and time constraints, or was simply made as an afterthought in the developers' spare time.
+The term is also used (especially in the past) for game bundles of very low-quality games where quantity is regarded more important than quality (a common form of this was game bundle CDs shipped with game magazines).
 Regardless of how it was made, almost all examples of shovelware are made with little thought or care,

 as if they just scooped up a load of software from a trash heap, dumped it on a table and slapped on a price tag, hence the name.

 Shovelware on a grand scale was a major factor in The Great Video Game Crash of 1983

 - Usually found in discount bins, even if they've only been released a week ago.